A default badly damages your credit score, so how long will it stay there?

-- “I would like you to add a default date in May 2012 in accordance with the ICO rules,”
+- “I would like you to add a default date in November 2015 in accordance with the ICO rules.”

-- “[name of original lender] added a default in 2009, this has since dropped off my credit record.
-You should be using that same same date, so please correct it.”
+- “the other creditors in my debt management plan added defaults in 2014, they have since dropped off my credit record.
+You should be using that same date, so please correct it.”

-If you haven’t had your complaint to the lender resolved within 8 weeks, put in a complaint to the Information Commissioner or if you are complaining about the default date on a secured loan after bankruptcy, put in a complaint to the Financial Ombudsman.
+If you haven’t had your complaint to the lender sorted within 8 weeks, send it to the Financial Ombudsman.

 It can often be better to have a default on your credit record.
-If there is a default against a debt, then the whole debt will “drop off” your file after six years, even if your DMP is still continuing.
+If there is a default against a debt, then the whole debt will “drop off” your file after six years, even if you haven’t repaid the debt.
 With no default, the record will not go away until six years after it is marked as settled/satisfied in some way.
-So in some cases it can be better to have a default very early on in a debt management plan rather than not have one – see this article on DMPs and Credit Ratings for some examples.

 So don’t rush into trying to get a default removed… and never try to get a default date changed to a later one because it will wreck your credit record for longer!

-Even though it’s good for your credit score when defaults disappear, the debts still legally exist.
+Your credit score improves when a defaulted debt disappears, but the debt still legally exist.
 See Do I have to pay a debt that isn’t on my credit record? for more details.

-This article has looked at when a creditor marks your debt as “in default” with one of the credit reference agencies (Experian, Equifax, Call Credit).
+This article has looked at when a creditor marks your debt as “in default” with one of the credit reference agencies.

-But the word “default” is also used in the term “Default Notice”.
-A lender has to send you a Default Notice before taking you to court over an unpaid debt.
+Confusingly, the word “default” is also used in the term “Default Notice”.
+Under the Consumer Credit Act, a lender has to send you a Default Notice before taking you to court over an unpaid consumer credit debt such as a loan or a credit card.
 This has nothing to do with informing a credit reference agency that your debt is in default – your credit file may be marked as in default even if the creditor has no intention of taking court action.